T4lith4/DreamCatcher/readMe.md

 git push heroku master
 heroku open

-Your app should then be opened in your browser.
+The app should then be opened in your browser.